jfdenise/wildfly-s2i-tekton-pipeline/README.md

 * Build: ``oc create --filename runs/full-build-pipeline-run.yaml``
 * In OpenShift console you can monitor the started pipeline run (from ``Pipelines/Pipelines/PipelineRuns`` ).

-At the end of the pipeline run, the deployment `microprofile-full` is scaled to 1 and the service is exposed.
+At the end of the pipeline run, the deployment `microprofile` is scaled to 1 and the service is exposed.

-## Custom WildFly s2i builder build Tekton pipeline example

-In this example we are producing a custom WildFly S2I builder and runtime images allowing to build and run applications that require the `jaxrs-server` and `microprofile-config` Galleon layers.

-### Create the pipeline

-``oc create --filename wildfly-s2i-builder-pipeline.yaml``

-### Create a Pipeline run
+### Create a second Pipeline run

-* Build: ``oc create --filename runs/jaxrs-microprofile-builder-pipeline-run.yaml``
+* Build: ``oc create --filename runs/full-build-pipeline-run.yaml``
 * In OpenShift console you can monitor the started pipeline run (from ``Pipelines/Pipelines/PipelineRuns`` ).

-At the end of the run, the ImageStream `jaxrs-microprofile-server-builder:latest` and `jaxrs-microprofile-server:latest` are created.
-These ImageStreams will be used in the next example to produce an application image.

-## Application build with custom WildFly s2i builder and runtime Tekton pipeline example

-In this example we are re-using the `jaxrs-microprofile-server-builder` and `jaxrs-microprofile-server` ImageStreams to produce an application image.
-Helm charts is then used to deploy the image.

-### Create the pipeline

-``oc create --filename wildfly-s2i-build-app-pipeline.yaml``

-### Create a Pipeline run

-* Build: ``oc create --filename runs/app-from-jaxrs-microprofile-builder-pipeline-run.yaml``
-* In OpenShift console you can monitor the started pipeline run (from ``Pipelines/Pipelines/PipelineRuns`` ).
+This time you will notice that the task to build/push the server image is disabled.

-At the end of the pipeline run, the image `microprofile` is created, scaled to 1 and the service is exposed.
+At the end of the pipeline run, the deployment `microprofile` is scaled to 1 and the service is exposed.

 ## Event listener example: Start the pipeline from an external event